The Voice Teens (Philippine TV series): Blind auditions

 The first televised stage is the blind auditions, where artists will be given a minimum of 90 seconds to sing their audition piece.
 The official coaches of the show will be sitting on a chair facing away from the stage and artist.
 The coaches will only judge by the power, clarity, type and uniqueness of the artists singing capability.
 If they like what they hear and want to mentor the artist for the next stage, they will push a button on their chair that would turn the chair around to face the artists for the first time.
 This concept was created to avoid any due prejudice of their physical bearing and life-story.
 If a coach turns for an artist, that artist will be included in his/her team.
 If more than one coach turns around, the choice to pick a who will he/she be mentored goes to the artist.
 If no coach turns his/her chair the auditioning artist's journey ends.
-At the end, each of the coaches will have a certain number of artists in his or her team who will be advancing to the next round.
+At the end, each of the coaches will have a certain number of artists in his or her team who will be advancing to the next round (14 in season 1, 16 in season 2, and 21 in season 3).

 A new addition in this version is the Blind Blinds, where the stage is covered with a curtain and will only be dropped to reveal the artist after his or her performance.

 In the second season, the Block buttons were introduced; in the said new twist, a coach can push any of the three block buttons designated to block a certain coach.
 In effect, the coach being blocked will not be able to be chosen by the artist he or she had turned to.
 Each coach is only eligible to do two blocks in the entire phase of this competition.

 The Battles

 The next stage called "The Battles," is where a coach will build from his or her team pairs of 2.
 A pair will be given a single song to sing together.
 They are mentored and developed by their respective coach in the process.
 A vocal showdown will commence in the Battle stage where only the artist whom the coach deemed sung the song assigned better will advance to the next round.

 The power to steal a losing artist from the other teams was implemented in the second season of The Voice of the Philippines, and this will be carried over in The Voice Teens.
-In this twist, a coach can steal two artists (one in Season 2) during the entire Battles.
+In this twist, a coach can steal two artists (one in Season 2 and 3) during the entire Battles.